 Many Unitec theses are available online through the Unitec Research Bank.
 Links to online theses can also be found on LibrarySearch under the Catalogue tab.
 The Hub Library also holds a print copy of some Unitec theses in a closed collection.
 These print copies are

 listed in our catalogue, and can only be used in the Library.

 Theses from other universities are interfiled in the general collection and may be borrowed.

 Guide to the Presentation of Theses

-UNITEC's Guide to the presentation of theses is available from Moodle page "Postgrad Student Resources" in the 'Research Examination' folder.
+Please contact your supervisor for UNITEC's Guide to the presentation of theses.
 It includes guidelines on language, style, format and copyright.

-EndNote is a software package which allows you to create, store and manage bibliographic references, making it a very useful tool for writing academic papers.
-It allows you to import references from the library catalogue or databases directly into your own EndNote database.
-EndNote software is available from the Library on CD-ROMs for you to load onto your home computer.
-See the Library Guide to EndNote
+Mendeley and Endnote are the referencing management software recommended for postgraduate students at Unitec.
+These software programs allow you to create, store and manage bibliographic references, which are useful for writing academic papers.
+They allow you to import references from the library catalogue and databases directly into you’re your reference ‘library’.
+Mendeley is a cloud-based program while Endnote at Unitec is local software.
+Endnote is available from the Library on a USB stick for you to load into your home computer.

 SPSS, the statistical software from IBM, can be downloaded and installed on your own computer.
 It does require a personal authorization code which the library provides.
 See the Library Guide to SPSS for download links and instructions.